farzadjenab/Hotel-Booking-Analysis/README.md

 - **Matplotlib & Seaborn**: For creating visualizations.
 - **Jupyter Notebook**: For interactive code execution and analysis.

+# Power BI Model

+   You can see a model of Power BI that upload with .pbix format

 ## How to Run the Project

 1. Clone this repository: